22 scenic drives near Brisbane

 Take the road less travelled and explore the hidden pockets of nature and history surrounding Brisbane on one of the many scenic drives in the region.
 Whether you’d like to stay near the city centre or travel further afield, we've made the choice easy.
 Discover the best scenic drives in the Brisbane region.

 The Scenic Rim region is located about an hour’s drive south of the Brisbane city centre.
 It’s a vast area so be sure to set aside at least a day to explore all this region has to offer.
-For travelling times and distances between Scenic Rim destinations, click here.
-This map of the area will have you heading in the right direction.
+For travelling times, distances and maps of the Scenic Rim routes, click here.

 From Canungra, make your way along Lamington National Park Road past two local wineries.
 Explore the World Heritage-listed Lamington National Park or escape to a world of crystal-clear creeks and fresh mountain air at O’Reilly’s Rainforest Retreat.

 Get snap-happy along one of Tamborine Mountain’s picturesque drives.
 Pull in at one of the many vantage points along Main Western Road that offer spectacular views of the valley below.

 Get back to basics with a drive through the Lost World Valley found at the wilderness end of Lamington National Park.
 This tranquil valley is the perfect place to go horse riding, milk a cow or take in a scenic bushwalk.